RConsortium/S7/README.md

 <!-- badges: end -->

 The R7 package is a new OOP system designed to be a successor to S3 and S4.
-It it is designed and implemented collaboratively by the RConsortium Object-oriented Programming Working Group, which includes representatives from R-Core, BioConductor, RStudio/tidyverse, and the wider R community.
+It has been designed and implemented collaboratively by the RConsortium Object-Oriented Programming Working Group, which includes representatives from R-Core, BioConductor, RStudio/tidyverse, and the wider R community.